ELIZA’S HELPING HANDS DOES NOT CURRENTLY ASSIST IN BILL PAYMENT, UTILITY ASSISTANCE, HOUSING VOUCHERS, OR RELOCATION

 Eliza’s Helping Hands is a Winston-Salem-based minority-women-led non-profit focused on advocating and serving men, women, and children affected by domestic violence, sexual assault, human trafficking, and other violent crimes.

 Since 2015, we have advocated for social equality in legal justice, access to health care, economic and educational opportunities.
-We support all communities but make sure we are serving those communities that are often unserved such as the Black American, Immigrant, and Indigenous Communities.
-However, we never discriminate against anyone regardless of race, ethnicity, gender, or sexual orientation.
+We support our Forsyth County community, but work hard to serve clients in neighboring counties.
 We believe that we must work and come together as a community to provide access to quality services and support for the residents of Forsyth and surrounding counties.

-Here are just some of the services we provide (click here to see more):
+Some of the services we provide to our clients include (click here to see more):

 We are also committed to educating and training future students from local universities who have a shared interest in social work, law, and human-related fields.